 December 3, 2009 6:00 PM - 7:30 PM

 Victoria Reggie Kennedy introduced historians Michael Beschloss,Doris Kearns Goodwin and Washington Post columnist E.J.
 Dionne, who discussed Senator Kennedy's memoir, True Compass; his role in history and his legacy.
 Political analyst, Mike Barnicle, moderated.

 This special forum was co-sponsored by the Edward M. Kennedy Institute for the United States Senate.

 The Future of Cuba - November 17, 2009

 November 17, 2009 5:30 PM - 7:00 PM

-Jorge Dominguez, Professor of Latin American Politics at Harvard University; Adriana Bosch, writer and director of the PBS documentary Fidel Castro; and Carlos Saladrigas, co-chair of the Miami based Cuban Study Group, talked about the history of Cuba-U.S. relations and what lies ahead.
+Jorge Dominguez, Professor of Latin American Politics at Harvard University; Adriana Bosch, writer and director of the PBS documentary Fidel Castro; and Carlos Saladrigas, co-chair of the Miami based Cuban Study Group, spoke about the history of Cuba-US relations and what lies ahead.
 Tom Gjelten, NPR correspondent and author of Bacardi and the Long Fight for Cuba: The Biography of a Cause, moderated.